harmonydata/harmonydata.github.io/content/en/blog/extract-process-data.md

 Pulling [data from questionnaires](/data-harmonisation/find-matching-and-common-items-in-questionnaires-and-surveys/) is an important step in transforming the gathered responses into actionable insights.
 This involves handling both structured and unstructured data.

-What’s the difference, you ask?
+### Structured vs unstructured data

 Structured data is the kind that fits neatly into categories, such as the choices selected in a multiple-choice question.
 On the flip side, unstructured data includes the free-text responses where participants express their thoughts in their own words.

 Data can be collected in several ways – these ways each reflect the unique methods by which questionnaires are shared and completed.
 For instance, paper forms are a classic approach that requires participants to mark their answers physically.
 These responses then need to be manually keyed into a digital system for analysis – a process that might take a bit of elbow grease but is key for some research types.